is a 1965 novel by James Leo Herlihy, adapted into a 1969 film directed by John Schlesinger and starring Jon Voight

 Joe Buck is a dishwasher in a rural Texas diner.
-He's not very bright
+He's not the sharpest knife in the drawer

 .
 One day, he decides to dress like a rodeo cowboy and move to New York, hoping to prostitute himself to wealthy women.
 He burns through his savings very quickly, unable to hustle, and is taken in by Enrico "Ratso" Rizzo, a small-time con man with a bad leg and pneumonia.
 They scrape by as best they can, hoping to escape to Florida one day...